Mark Williams (snooker player): 2021–present

-Williams won his 24th ranking title in August 2021, defeating Gary Wilson 64 in the final of the British Open.
-He lost 56 to Anthony Hamilton in the second round of the 2021 UK Championship after reportedly falling asleep during the match.
-At the 2022 Masters, he developed a 53 lead against Neil Robertson in the semi-finals, but Robertson fought back to win the match, including laying the two snookers that he needed to win the final frame.
-Williams reached the semi-finals of the 2022 World Championship, where he recovered from 512 down against Judd Trump to level the match at 1616, but Trump won the deciding frame for a place in the final.
-Williams compiled 16 centuries during the tournament, equalling the record set in 2002 by Stephen Hendry for centuries in a single World Championship.
+Williams won his 24th ranking title in August 2021, defeating Gary Wilson 6–4 in the final of the British Open.
+He lost 5–6 to Hamilton in the second round of the 2021 UK Championship after reportedly falling asleep during the match.
+At the 2022 Masters, he developed a 5–3 lead against Robertson in the semi-finals, but Robertson fought back to win the match, including laying the two snookers that he needed to win the final frame.
+Williams reached the semi-finals of the 2022 World Championship, where he recovered from 5–12 down against Trump to level the match at 16–16, but Trump won the deciding frame for a place in the final.
+Williams compiled 16 centuries during the tournament, equalling the record set in 2002 by Hendry for centuries in a single World Championship.

-At the end of 2022, Williams lost in the first round of the UK Championship to Jamie Clarke 36, reportedly feeling unwell with an upset stomach during the match.
-At the 2023 Masters, he beat Ronnie O'Sullivan for the first time in eight years with a 65 victory in their quarter-final clash.
-Williams went on to reach the final, where he was defeated 810 by Trump.
-He was eliminated in the second round of the 2023 World Championship by Luca Brecel, 1113.
+At the end of 2022, Williams lost in the first round of the UK Championship to Jamie Clarke 3–6, reportedly feeling unwell with an upset stomach during the match.
+At the 2023 Masters, he beat O'Sullivan for the first time in eight years with a 65 victory in their quarter-final clash.
+Williams went on to reach the final, where he was defeated 8–10 by Trump.
+He was eliminated in the second round of the 2023 World Championship by Luca Brecel, 11–13.

-In October 2023, Williams defeated Mark Selby 107 in the final of the British Open in Cheltenham to become the then second-oldest winner of a ranking event.
-Two months later, he was defeated 56 by Ding Junhui in the quarter-finals of the UK Championship.
-Williams won their eighth frame 10194, which marked the highest scoring frame in snooker history.
-In January 2024, he lost in the first round of the Masters to Ali Carter 46.
-He won the Tour Championship in April, after a 105 victory against O'Sullivan, in which he came from 35 down to win seven consecutive frames for the title.
-At the 2024 World Championship, he suffered a first-round defeat to Si Jiahui 910.
+In October 2023, Williams defeated Selby 10–7 in the final of the British Open in Cheltenham to become the then second-oldest winner of a ranking event.
+Two months later, he was defeated 5–6 by Ding in the quarter-finals of the UK Championship.
+Williams won their eighth frame 101–94, which marked the highest scoring frame in snooker history.
+In January 2024, he lost in the first round of the Masters to Carter 4–6.
+He won the Tour Championship in April, after a 10–5 victory against O'Sullivan, in which he came from 3–5 down to win seven consecutive frames for the title.
+At the 2024 World Championship, he suffered a first-round defeat to Si Jiahui 9–10.